-Two flavor neutrino oscillation in the background gravity has been discussed in various astrophysical contexts.
-One of the current authors explored possible Lorentz and CPT violations in the neutrino sector in the presence of background gravity and its astrophysical consequences \cite{param,bmmpla,ujjal,bm1,bm2}.
-Earlier, the analogy of solar neutrino oscillations with the precession of electron spin in a time-dependent magnetic field was discussed \cite{kim}.
-Then based on the evolution of a statistical ensemble, oscillations for neutrinos from supernovae or in the early universe in the presence of mixing and matter interactions in a thermal environment were shown to be viewed in terms of precession \cite{stodo}.
-It was also observed \cite{wudka} that spin flavor resonant transitions of neutrinos emanating from active galactic nuclei may occur in the vicinity of black hole due to gravitational effects and due to the presence of a large magnetic field.
-Interestingly, the matter effects therein become negligible in comparison to gravitational effects.
+Two-flavor neutrino oscillation in the background gravity has been discussed in various astrophysical contexts.
+One of the current authors explored possible Lorentz and CPT violations in the neutrino sector in the presence of background gravity and its astrophysical consequences~\cite{param,bmmpla,ujjal,bm1,bm2}.
+Earlier, the~analogy of solar neutrino oscillations with the precession of electron spin in a time-dependent magnetic field was discussed~\cite{kim}.~Then based on the evolution of a statistical ensemble, oscillations for neutrinos from supernovae or in the early universe in the presence of mixing and matter interactions in a thermal environment were shown to be viewed in terms of precession~\cite{stodo}.
+It~was also observed~\cite{wudka} that spin flavor resonant transitions of neutrinos emanating from active galactic nuclei may occur in the vicinity of black holes due to gravitational effects and due to the presence of a large magnetic field.
+Interestingly, the~matter effects therein become negligible in comparison to gravitational~effects.

-In the present paper, we start by recapitulating the origin of Berry phase in spinors in the presence of external magnetic fields in \S II.
+In the present paper, we start by recapitulating the origin of Berry phase in spinors in the presence of external magnetic fields in Section \ref{sec2}.
 Then we show the analogous effects in the presence of background gravitational fields, namely gravitational geometric phase in spinors in the same section.
-Subsequent plan is to apply this result in the neutrino sector.
-To do so, we first recapitulate the basic solutions of previous work discussing neutrino oscillations in curved spacetime \cite{bm1,bm2} in \S III, which are used in subsequent sections.
-Based on these neutrino states evolving in the gravitational background, we explore any geometric (as well as dynamic) effect/phase arisen due to gravity in \S IV.
-Subsequently, our aim is to explore the possible entanglement of neutrino states coupled with background gravitational field and to compute the geometric phase arisen in their evolution in \S V. Finally we discuss how the geometric phases actually vary with gravitational field in \S VI and summarize results in \S VII.
+The subsequent plan is to apply this result in the neutrino sector.
+To do so, we first recapitulate the basic solutions of previous work discussing neutrino oscillations in curved spacetime~\cite{bm1,bm2} in Section~\ref{solution}, which are used in subsequent sections.
+Based on these neutrino states evolving in the gravitational background, we~explore any geometric (as well as dynamic) effect/phase arising due to gravity in Section \ref{sec4}.
+Subsequently, our aim is to explore the possible entanglement of neutrino states coupled with background gravitational field and to compute the geometric phase arising in their evolution in Section \ref{sec5}.
+Finally, we discuss how the geometric phases actually vary with gravitational field in Section~\ref{sec6} and summarize results in Section~\ref{sec7}.

-\section{Geometric phases in the presence of electromagnetic and gravitational fields}
+\section{Geometric Phases in the Presence of Electromagnetic and Gravitational~Fields}

-\subsection{In electromagnetic field}
+\subsection{In Electromagnetic~Field}